Cisco-Kosha/twitter-connector/README.md

 To authenticate when provisioning the Kosha Twitter connector, you need your:

-* Consumer key or API key, as well as their secrets
+* Consumer key or API key and secret
 * Developer access token and secret